obokhove/EagreEUEID20202023/potflowVP/readme.md

 ## Potential-flow dynamics 3D VP-based

 23-03-2022 The SP2 paraview movie blows up 10^43.
 However the yslice's (at y=0, Ly/2 and Ly) seem fine and periodic.
 No idea what is going on.
+Note that time loop switched off.
+See start of while loop.

 20-03-03 Latest waveflap code (sorry should go in other folder); case 233 waveflap.
 Choice of energy unclear; halving dt does not 1/4 energy after t>=28Tp.
 To do: (a) check whether it does for piston case; (b) compare piston case 233 and case 23; c) compare b) with Yang's code for nz=1 (and other nz) choice;  (d) fix energy issue; (e) fix why using g(z-H0) does not yield same result as integrated/manipulated version at xi3=H0 and xi=0.